Free Tool

 The three mode types

-Tangential modes (medium, -3 dB relative): Involve two dimensions simultaneously.
+Tangential (-3 dB): two dimensions at once.
 Less energy than axial but still audible.

-Oblique modes (weakest, -6 dB relative): Involve all three dimensions.
-At higher frequencies these become so dense they merge into smooth reverb.
+Oblique (-6 dB): all three dimensions.
+At higher frequencies these merge into smooth reverb.

-Above the Schroeder frequency, modes are so densely packed that the room response becomes statistically smooth.
-Below it, individual modes dominate and must be addressed individually.
+Above the Schroeder frequency, modes are dense enough that the response is statistically smooth.
+Below it, individual modes dominate and must be addressed.

-The fundamental axial mode (single dimension) sits at f = 343 / (2 × dim).
-Below the Schroeder frequency, this mode and its harmonics define your bass response - change the room dimensions and you change the music.
+Fundamental axial mode sits at f = c / (2 x dim).
+Below the Schroeder frequency, this mode and its harmonics define your bass response - change the dimension, change the music.

 2.4 m / 8 ft (low ceiling)71 Hz143 Hz214 HzMale vocal fundamentals - boxy "in-the-room" voice.